davidde/resume/README.md

 > This entire endeavour has been slightly more complicated than I had anticipated.
 > At least now I know why people generally don't write their resumes in HTML + CSS... 😬

-## Project Goal
+## Project Goals
-* Recreate my [canva](https://www.canva.com) resume in pure HTML + CSS.
+* Recreate my [canva](https://www.canva.com) resume as a webpage.
 * Optimize the code for a clean single page "Print to PDF" browser export.
+* Import everything efficiently from a `.json`/`.js` data file that can be easily modified.

 &nbsp;
 > [!IMPORTANT]
 > * Because CSS by itself gets unwieldy fast, we are choosing to install **TailwindCSS v4** using the [**standalone CLI**](https://tailwindcss.com/blog/standalone-cli), meaning no javascript or node.js is involved.
 We're currently working on **Windows 11**.
-> * Because the HTML gets large really fast (especially with inlined svg's), we're opting to split it into several web component templates, which can then be filled with data from a `.json` file.
+> * Because the HTML gets large really fast (especially with inlined svg's), we're opting to split it into several web component templates, which can then be filled with data from the `.json`/`.js` file.
 &nbsp;

 ## Installing TailwindCSS